Frequently Asked Questions

 Why was hledger created ?

-I needed to make working on finances more fun for myself, Ledger was under-maintained and using and supporting it was too frustrating, and I wanted to work with Haskell not C++.
+I needed to make working on finances (and financial tools) more fun for myself.
+Ledger was incomplete and stalled, using/supporting/community-building around it was frustrating, and I wanted to work with Haskell not C++.
+My goals included:

-• To provide a more usable, robust, documented, cross-platform-installable version of Ledger .
+• Provide a more usable, robust, documented, cross-platform-installable version of Ledger.

-• To provide a more maintainable and hackable version of Ledger for developers.
+• Provide a more maintainable and hackable version of Ledger for developers.

-• To provide a useful library and toolbox for finance-minded Haskell programmers.
+• Provide a useful library and toolbox for finance-minded Haskell programmers.

-• To explore the suitability of Haskell for such applications.
+• Explore the suitability of Haskell for such applications.

-• To attempt to build a successful, solvent, self-supporting project in a thriving ecosystem of financial software projects.
+• Attempt to build a successful, solvent, self-supporting project in a thriving ecosystem of financial software projects.

 See also: hledger and Ledger: History.